 Our minuscule planet is in a solar system in a galaxy free floating in an endless sea of galaxies traveling at 1.2 million miles an hour.
 They are so far away from each other, it will be billions of years before we would approach another.

 I didn't even begin to ask myself, "what if my space travels were for a trillion miles or a hundred trillion or a billion trillion?"
 It didn't cross my mind to think of what had happened a hundred trillion or billion trillion years ago.

-Most of the speculating scientists have some eight to twelve years of post secondary education, and only a few decades of experience.
+Most of the speculating scientists have some eight to twelve years of post-secondary education and only a few decades of experience.
 They don't use trillions in their theories when contemplating the unending nature of space and eternity.
 How can the elements of creation not be timeless?
 Matter cannot be created or destroyed.
-Creation exnihilo or out of nothing is a theory of faulty theoly not scientists.
+Creation exnihilo or creation out of nothing is a theory of faulty theology not scientists.

 If the heavens are in fact endless then the only theological conclusion that makes sense is that God's creations are also endless.

 The philosophical conclusions of theologians have been that for all of eternity God did nothing and then appeared on a whim, about 6000 years ago decided to create people.
 The age and creation of the universe and this planet are debated among scientists and orthodox theologians inconclusively in their respective fields.

 Theological scholars in contemplating the existence of a divine being have looked to their own imaginations.
 Because they had a book that said there was a creator of this vastness they needed to find a way to fit some of the descriptions.
 In their limited vision, they have developed a one planet creator with limited ability to create and save souls.
 This being they say cannot create after its own kind as this would somehow introduce conflict.
 How could this be if God is love?